 Put your trust in Clifford Johnston & Co.

 Special Guardianship Order Legal Advice: SGO Order Application & Removals

-A Special Guardianship Order is when a child is placed with someone who is not their parent.
-This person then becomes the child's carer.
-The Special Guardianship Order does not take the parent’s Parental Responsibility away but gives Parental Responsibility to the guardian as well.
+A SGO, or Special Guardianship Order, is when a child is placed with someone who is not their parent.
+This person then becomes the child’s carer.
+The Special Guardianship Order does not take the parent’s parental responsibility away but gives parental responsibility to the guardian as well.

 Why Choose Clifford Johnston?

 At Clifford Johnston, we pride ourselves on having an outstanding reputation.
-We recognise the challenges families may face and we can offer legal support to those seeking a Special Guardianship Order.
+We recognise the challenges families may face and we can offer legal support to those looking to apply for a Special Guardianship Order.